Trox824/EU-AI-Act-Interface/README.md

 - Filter reviews by length
 - Analyze reviews with OpenAI to extract key insights
 - Compare user feedback with developer claims
+- Classify apps according to EU AI Act risk categories
 - Display detailed logs of each step

+## EU AI Act Classification

+The application includes a feature to automatically classify apps according to the EU AI Act risk categories:

+- **Unacceptable risk:** AI systems that pose a clear threat to people's safety, livelihoods, or rights.
+These are prohibited.
+- **High risk:** AI systems with significant potential for harm to health, safety, fundamental rights, environment, democracy, or rule of law.
+- **Limited risk:** AI systems with specific transparency obligations, like disclosing that content is AI-generated.
+- **Minimal Risk:** AI systems with minimal or no risk that are not specifically regulated.

+The classification is performed using OpenAI's GPT-4.1-nano model with structured output parsing for more reliable results, working through a series of assessment questions for each risk category.

 ## Installation